 Basically, Trix didn’t have the cover of the overall Cheerios brand.

 As a result of marketing, Cheerios’ yellow box is instantly recognizable.
 And, even nostalgic for some.
 It is currently being marketed under the “Love” tagline.
 But, promotes itself has being good for a healthy heart.

 A new campaign

-And, it even has introduced a new campaign.
-Which, the Love campaigns play a part.
+Cheerios has even introduced a new campaign, hoping to grow the cold cereal market.
 It is called the Family Breakfast Project.
 “When families eat breakfast together, amazing things happen.”